 On July 13 we announced the first cohort of companies joining the Initiative, including Chipotle, Chobani, Even, Prudential Financial, and Verizon.
 This first cohort represents approximately 260,000 American workers across a range of industries, and the past year has seen several additional companies join the Initiative, including Synchrony’s announcement on April 7, 2022.

 The expanded cohort brings the number of American workers represented by Initiative companies to more than 800,000.
 The program presents a unique opportunity to demonstrate what companies can accomplish when they come together with a shared goal of improving the financial health and resilience of workers across the nation.

 JUST Capital, PayPal, the Financial Health Network, and the Good Jobs Institute know firsthand that taking steps to assess and improve workers’ financial well-being is no easy task.
-That’s why the organizations are providing a range of engagement and assistance opportunities to help companies no matter where they are at on their journey.
-This includes: hosting private, peer learning opportunities for C-Suite leaders; creating resources and events for HR and compensation professionals; providing direct assistance to companies on how to develop and deploy a Worker Financial Wellness Assessment, and identifying areas for improvement and immediate next steps; and public opportunities to celebrate corporate leadership.
+That’s why the organizations are providing a range of engagement and assistance opportunities to help companies no matter where they are on their journey.
+This includes hosting peer learning opportunities for C-Suite leaders; creating resources and events for HR and compensation professionals; providing direct assistance to companies on how to develop and deploy a Worker Financial Wellness Assessment, and use it to identify areas for improvement and immediate next steps; and public opportunities to celebrate corporate leadership.